Practical information for managers

 The Accessibility & Consultative Committee shall advise Reykjavík City Council, committees, and councils on the issues and interests of disabled people in the broad sense of accessibility, in the development of all City services addressed to people with disabilities, and, as the case may be, other concerns of disabled people.
 The committee shall promote a good flow of information and collaboration between the City of Reykjavík and the organized interest groups of disabled people.

-The Accessibility & Consultative Committee is involved in formulating policy in accessibility issues and issues related to services for disabled people and it makes decisions and recommendations to the relevant councils within its jurisdiction.
+The Accessibility & Consultative Committee is involved in formulating policy in accessibility issues and issues related to services for disabled people and it makes decisions and recommendations to the specialized councils within its jurisdiction.
 It shall initiate projects that contribute to improving services and access for disabled people in accordance with the policy on accessibility issues and the financial resources of the Committee at any given time.
 The Committee also carries out other tasks as determined by City Council.

 Service and Knowledge Center for the Blind, Visually Impaired, and Individuals with Combined Visual and Auditory Impairment